When you’re in NYC, you have access to everything you need at any time of day. It has the space to satisfy.

 The cost of living in Manhattan is over 150% higher than the national average.
-Even if you find a spot in Queens, it’s about $1,000 more per month to live there compared to Worcester or Manchester, NH.
-Having a job before you come to NYC is essential.
+Even if you find a spot in Queens, it’s about $1,000 more per month to live there than Worcester or Manchester, NH.
+So having a job before you come to NYC is essential.
 It’ll make the apartment hunting or home-buying experience a little easier to complete.

 When you live in the Boston area, everything in life feels manageable.
 You have a network of people you’ll typically run into each day, including times outside of work or home life.
-That rarely happens in NYC.
+Unfortunately, that rarely happens in NYC.

 You’ll also notice that New York City tends to be much louder than Boston.
 Although both cities have their noise, it feels more profound in NYC because of the spatial differences.

 Although some Boston apartments charge broker fees, it is almost a standard practice in NYC.
 The typical cost is approximately 15% of the annual rent, which equates to two months of payments for most people.
 If you want to avoid this expense, some booking sites have no-fee residences that you can search through, but it is a much smaller selection.

 The independent delis along most NYC blocks are open throughout the night.
 It’s the perfect place to get something to eat, or you can grab the supplies to make something at home.
 Think of these places as small convenience stores with essential supplies for whatever might come your way.

 Bodega culture is a real thing in NYC.
 Once the folks there get to know you, they’ll have what you need awaiting your arrival.
 Boston has some 24-hour shops, but it doesn’t have that personal touch.

 5. The subways are going to be your best friend.